-The clothing you pick for your scooter rides should follow functionality reasons first.
-Fashion should be either a small factor or not a factor at all.
-The primary roles of your clothing are to keep you safe, maintain or improve your health while riding, and not interfere with your ride, especially in a way that jeopardizes you.
+The clothing you pick for your scooter rides should follow functionality reasons first – fashion should be either a small factor or not a factor at all.

 Always wear a helmet

-The helmet is not technically clothing, but it’s still something you need to wear, and in fact, it’s the only item that you absolutely must wear at all times, without exception.
+The helmet is not technically clothing, but it’s an essential item you must always wear without exception.

-It is the primary rule of electric scooter safety.
-The rest of the clothing tips are important for safety as well, but wearing the helmet is the only crucial one.
+Wearing the helmet is the foremost rule for electric scooter safety.
+While the other clothing tips are important for safety, wearing the helmet is the absolute must.